Light pollution reduces our night sky heritage

 Van Gogh painted his famous “Starry Night” in Saint Rémy, France, in 1889.
 Now, the Milky Way can no longer be seen from there.
 If he were alive today, would he still be inspired to paint “Starry Night”?

-Experiencing the night sky provides perspective, inspiration, and leads us to reflect on our humanity and place in the universe.
+Experiencing the night sky provides perspective and inspiration, and leads us to reflect on our humanity and place in the universe.
 The history of scientific discovery and even human curiosity itself is indebted to the natural night sky.

 Without the natural night sky we could not have: